 Retail display manufacturers are a dime a dozen.
 The industry is highly fragmented, and the barriers to entry in the industry are low.
 It’s not hard to do a Google search and find a long list of companies that make POP displays.
-But, the real question is how do you find the right company that will meet your retail display needs and offer you the most value?
+But, the real question is how do you find the right display fixture manufacturer that will meet your retail display needs and offer you the most value?

-While those questions and options are certainly worthy of consideration, we came up with a list of 5 key criteria that can help you choose the right retail display manufacturer.
+While those questions and options are certainly worthy of consideration, we came up with a list of 5 key criteria that can help you choose the right retail display fixture manufacturer.

 1) Design Capabilities – At its core, the POP industry is about design.
 Design is the thing that ultimately will make your product stand out from your competitors.
 Design is what can capture human imagination and create shopper engagement.
 Design can build your brand and drive sales.
 If you have a great product and a poorly designed POP display, it’s a bit like having a bad haircut.